What to expect:

 My counselling room is a converted garage, completely private and separated from the main house.
 There is also a toilet available if you need to use it.

 Person-Centred counselling focuses on self-discovery, philosophy, and reaching your full potential.
-Instead of looking at isolated symptoms and providing a rigid or structured "treatment", it views you as a whole person, explores your experiences, feelings, your relationship with the world, and how these shape your perspective.
+Instead of looking at isolated symptoms and providing a structured "treatment", it views you as a whole person, explores your experiences and feelings, your relationship with the world, and how these shape your perspective.

-This type of counselling provides a reflective space to help you increase self-awareness and gently challenge the blocks created by painful life events.
+This type of counselling provides a reflective space to help you get in touch with yourself, increase self-awareness and gently challenge the blocks created by painful life events.
 Rather than being the expert, a person-centred counsellor will treat you as an equal.

-It can be especially helpful for people who struggle with self-esteem, fear of rejection/abandonment, or difficulties managing emotions.
+It can be especially helpful for people who value a gentle approach, struggle with self-esteem, fear of rejection/abandonment, or difficulty managing emotions.
 It also supports anyone wanting to live more confidently and be true to themselves.

 Self-Compassion